zertrin/clikraken/README.md

 from Kraken's API and displays it in formatted tables.

 Moreover you can place or cancel simple orders
-(only buy/sell market/limit is currently implemented).
+(only simple buy/sell market/limit orders are currently implemented).

+It is mainly oriented as an alternative to manually entering orders on Kraken's webpages, to save some time and eliminate mouse clicks.
+It is not optimized for automated use.

 See package on PyPI: https://pypi.python.org/pypi/clikraken